adrianhall/adrianhall.github.io/_posts/2018-10-26-backend-graphql-trigger-appsync.md

 ---
 title: "Backend GraphQL: How to trigger an AWS AppSync mutation from AWS Lambda"
 categories:
-  - Mobile
+  - AWS
 tags:
-  - AWS Lambda
+  - "AWS Lambda"
-  - AWS
+  - "AWS Amplify"
-  - AWS Amplify
+  - "AWS AppSync"
-  - Amazon Cognito
+  - "Amazon Cognito"
 ---

 This blog will explore a technique that opens up a whole new world of possibilities for notifying clients of results within a serverless application.